-• Staff will report any concerns to the DSL (or a deputy), who is aware of the local procedures to follow.
+Staff will report any concerns to the DSL (or a deputy), who is aware of the local procedures to follow for making a Prevent referral.
 If there is an immediate threat, the police will be contacted via 999.

 4.9 Cybercrime